 - SPEED, DISTANCE AND TIME – planning exercises require you to use speed, distance and time calculations to work out the questions.
 The guide shows you examples of how to use these calculations, which will ultimately give you the BEST preparation for your assessment;

-- THE IDEAL GUIDE! – this guide is packed with all of the essential information you are going to need to know for your planning exercises assessment for joining the Armed Forces;
+- THE IDEAL GUIDE! – this downloadable resource is packed with all of the essential information you are going to need to know for your planning exercises assessment for joining the Armed Forces;

 - SCORING CRITERIA AND ASSESSABLE AREAS – includes detailed information regarding the scoring criteria and how to successfully pass this stage of the Armed Forces Selection Process.